lqc/thinkcspy/source/pygame.rst

   will give each sprite a chance to modify its internal state in some way --- perhaps change its image, or change its position, or rotate itself, or make itself grow a bit bigger or a bit smaller.
-* Once all the sprites have updated themselves, the game loop can begin drawing - first the background, and then call a ``draw`` method on each sprite in turn, and delegate the task of drawing to the object itself.
-This is in line with the OOP idea that we don't say "Hey, draw, show this queen!",  but we prefer to say "Hey, queen, draw youself!".
+* Once all the sprites have updated themselves, the game loop can begin drawing - first the background, and then call a ``draw`` method on each sprite in turn, and delegate (hand off) the task of drawing to the object itself.
+This is in line with the OOP idea that we don't say "Hey, *draw*, show this queen!",  but we prefer to say "Hey, *queen*, draw youself!".

-We start with a simple object, and no movement or animation yet, just as scaffolding, and to see how to fit all the pieces together:
+We start with a simple object, no movement or animation yet, just scaffolding, to see how to fit all the pieces together:

 .. sourcecode:: python